-Winter weather presents many challenges for commercial property owners and managers.
-Keeping guests, residents, and employees safe and keeping the property accessible to emergency personnel are the primary goals and ice melt plays a critical role in an effective winter weather strategy.
+Winter weather presents many challenges for HOA’s and apartment communities.
+Keeping guests, residents, and employees safe while keeping the property accessible to emergency personnel is the primary goal.
+This is why ice melt plays a critical role in an effective and safe winter weather strategy.
 But what about pets and other animals?
 Are the products used to melt ice on asphalt, concrete, and other hard surfaces safe for our four-legged friends?

 Most Common Ice Melt Ingredients